 \subsection{Our Contributions}

-We say a problem is not approximable if there is no polynomial time approximation algorithm with a multiplicative guarantee unless P = NP.
-Most of the minimum cost homomorphism problems are NP-hard, therefore we investigate the approximation of MinHoM($H$). \begin{quote} {\sc Approximating Minimum Cost Homomorphism to Digraph $H$}.\\ \emph{Input:} A digraph $D$ and a vertex-mapping costs $c(x,u), x \in V(D), u \in V(H)$,\\ \emph{Output:} A homomorphism $f$ of $D$ to $H$ with the total cost of $\sum\limits_{ x \in V(D)} c(x,f(x))\leq \alpha\cdot OPT$, where $\alpha$ is a constant. \end{quote}
+We say that a problem is not approximable if there is no polynomial-time approximation algorithm with a multiplicative guarantee unless P = NP.
+Most of the minimum cost homomorphism problems are NP-hard, therefore we investigate the approximation of MinHOM($H$).

 Here, $OPT$ denotes the cost of a minimum cost homomorphism of $D$ to $H$.
-Moreover, we assume size of $H$ is constant.
-Recall that we approximate the cost over real homomorphisms, rather than approximating the maximum weight of satisfied constraints, as in, say, \textsc{Max Csp}.
-One can show that if LHOM($H$) is not polynomial time solvable then there is no approximation algorithm for MinHOM($H$)~\cite{arash-esa, approximation-2011}. \begin{observation} If LHOM($H$) is not polynomial time solvable, then there is no approximation algorithm for MinHOM($H$). \end{observation} The complexity of the LHOM problems for graphs, digraphs, and relational structure (with arity two and higher) have been classified in \cite{feder2003bi,hell2011dichotomy,bulatov2011complexity} respectively.
-LHOM($H$) is polynomial time solvable if the digraph $H$ does not contain a \emph{digraph asteroidal triple (DAT)}\footnote{The definition of DAT (Definition ~\ref{def-DAT}) is rather technical and it is not necessary to fully understand in this paper.} as an induced sub-digraph, and NP-complete when $H$ contains a DAT~\cite{hell2011dichotomy}.
+Moreover, we assume that the size of $H$ is constant.
+Recall that we approximate the cost over real homomorphisms, rather than approximating the maximum weight of satisfied constraints, as in, say, \textsc{Max CSP}.
+One can show that if LHOM($H$) is not polynomial-time solvable then there is no approximation algorithm for MinHOM($H$)~\cite{arash-esa, approximation-2011}. \begin{observation} If LHOM($H$) is not polynomial-time solvable, then there is no approximation algorithm for MinHOM($H$). \end{observation} The complexity of the LHOM problems for graphs, digraphs, and relational structures (with arity two and higher) have been classified in \cite{feder2003bi,hell2011dichotomy,bulatov2011complexity} respectively.
+LHOM($H$) is polynomial-time solvable if the digraph $H$ does not contain a \emph{digraph asteroidal triple (DAT)}\footnote{The definition of DAT (Definition ~\ref{def-DAT}) is rather technical and it is not necessary to fully understand in this paper.} as an induced sub-digraph, and NP-complete when $H$ contains a DAT~\cite{hell2011dichotomy}.

-MinHOM($H$) is polynomial time solvable when digraph $H$ admits a $k$-min-max-ordering, a subclass of DAT-free digraphs, and otherwise, NP-complete ~\cite{hell2012dichotomy, monoton-proper}.
+MinHOM($H$) is polynomial-time solvable when digraph $H$ admits a $k$-min-max-ordering, a subclass of DAT-free digraphs, and otherwise, NP-complete ~\cite{hell2012dichotomy, monoton-proper}.